Federal Work Study Program

 - Review the College Central Network (CCN) Job Search Resources to find a position of interest.

-- Students will receive a completed “Referral for Interview form”(otherwise known as the pink slip) from Federal Work Study Coordinator of the job selected to schedule an interview.
+- Students will receive a completed “Referral for Interview form”(otherwise known as the pink Referral Form) from Federal Work Study Coordinator of the job selected to schedule an interview.

 - Contact Department Supervisor by phone or e-mail to arrange an interview.

-- Interview with Department Supervisor and get hired, the student returns the completed Referral for Interview form (pink slip) from supervisor to the Federal Work Study Coordinator located in the Financial Aid Office in East Hall.
+- Interview with Department Supervisor and get hired, the student returns the completed Referral for Interview form (pink Referral Form) from supervisor to the Federal Work Study Coordinator located in the Financial Aid Office in East Hall.

 - Complete and receive FWS hiring paperwork with Federal Work Study Coordinator.